 When walking through the hotel lobby, you need to be careful.
 These floors are mopped and waxed constantly in order to keep them shiny.
 A common business practice among owners of establishments is the conspicuous placement of caution signs and barricades when certain areas are being cleaned and waxed.
 However, this is not practiced by all.
 This means there is always the chance that the floor could be slippery and you are in danger of falling or slipping because of the absence of a warning.

 If you fall on the lobby floor or in any other common area in the hotel, you may suffer some pretty serious injuries.
 Some of these injuries include:

 - Back injuries

 - Internal injuries

 - Traumatic brain injury

-Any of these injuries may require surgery and physical therapy.
-This means you’ll rack up thousands in medical bills.
-You’ll also be out of work for some time.
-You’ll be entitled to lost wages as well.
+If you sustain any one of these injuries, you may require surgery and physical therapy.
+This means you could accumulate up to tens of thousands in medical bills.
+Getting the necessary treatment, depending on the severity of the injury, might also mean you will be out of work for some time.
+This in turn entitles you to lost wages as well.

 Your Fort Walton Beach personal injury lawyer is going to work hard to make sure you get the compensation you deserve.